 Drawing vertical lines - long and short.

-"Mushrooms in the forest"Collective.Activation of memory and attention processes.
+"Mushrooms in the Forest"Collective.Activation of memory and attention processes.

-Strengthening the skill of subject drawing.
+Consolidating the skill of object drawing.

 Drawing in subgroups.